 •Create a kudoboard

-•Conduct 95 second interviews with friends, colleagues and people who knew and/or worked with Mr. Poitier
+•Conduct short interviews/reels with friends, colleagues and people who knew and/or worked with Mr. Poitier

 •Connect with influencers to develop programming around Mr. Poitier’s legacy and extensive body of work